simshadows/solves/documentation/development/broad_planning.md

     - (If possible) should be able to quickly use the app with minimal friction.
     - *(The app should be as streamlined as possible, but priority should be given to non-tech-savvy users and ease of understanding.)*

-## MVP Features
+### Features

 - **Core Web Application Generator**
-    - Generates a complete functional web application based on a specification.
+    - Generates a complete functional web application based on a specification that:
+        - can be deployed as-is without modification, and
+        - with practically no web development knowledge.
     - Uses the specification parsing package.
     - Uses Clingo as the solver backend.
 - **Core Specification Parsing Package**